-This guidance relates to UK spouse visa ILR requirements under 5-year route for the spouse, civil, unmarried and same-sex partner of a person present and settled in the UK.
-And also provides the details of spouse visa ILR statistics from 2008 to 2017.
+This guidance relates to UK spouse visa ILR requirements under 5-year route for the spouse, civil, unmarried and same-sex partner of a person present and settled.
+And also provides the details of UK spouse visa ILR statistics from 2008 to 2017.

-Spouse Visa ILR Requirements and Set (M) guidance notes: FAQs
+Spouse Visa ILR Requirements and Set (M) guidance notes

-Quite clearly, the SET(M) Form is for applying ILR as the partner of a person present and settled.
-Accordingly, SET(M) Form is only those ILR applicants who have a thirty (30) months limited leave to remain as a partner.
-And cumulatively have completed at least sixty (60) months (5-Years) as partners under Appendix FM.
+Indeed, the SET(M) Form is for applying ILR as the partner of a person present and settled.
+Accordingly, SET(M) Form is only for those ILR applicants who have a 30-month limited leave to remain as a partner.
+And cumulatively have completed at least 60-months (5-years) as partners under Appendix FM.

-Perhaps, a spouse can apply for ILR visa application on SET(M) Form no more than 28 days before the extant leave expires or no more than 28 days before completing at least 60 months in the UK.
+Please note, a spouse can apply for ILR visa application on SET(M) Form no more than 28 days before the extant leave expires or completing at-least 60 months.

-The requirements to be met by an applicant for indefinite leave to remain (ILR) as the spouse, civil, unmarried or same-sex partner of a British citizen, a person settled in the UK, or a person in the UK with refugee leave or humanitarian protection are set out in Section R-ILRP of Appendix FM, Immigration Rules.
+Indeed, the requirements to be met by an applicant for indefinite leave to remain (ILR) as the spouse, civil, unmarried or same-sex partner of a British citizen, settled person, or person with refugee leave or humanitarian protection are set out in Section R-ILRP1.1 of Appendix FM.
+Accordingly, the applicant:

-Where an applicant meets the requirements of R-ILRP.1.1., they will be granted indefinite leave to remain under D-ILRP.1.1.
+Thereofre, if an applicant meets the requirements of R-ILRP.1.1 then gets indefinite leave to remain as a spouse under D-ILRP.1.1.